herbdb/herbthu.github.io/_projects/cache.md

 location: "Beijing, China"
 ---

 In content distribution and 5G wireless networks, in-network caching has become an important solution for efficient data transmission in  using network resources.
-Based on the acquisition of transport protocol features (e.g., TCP / IP, ICN, etc.), this project obtains cache metrics and proposes distributed content placement strategies for supporting network cache architecture.
+Based on the acquisition of transport protocol features (e.g., TCP/IP, ICN, etc.), this project obtains cache metrics and proposes distributed content placement strategies for supporting network cache architecture.